Miklós Malek (musician): Musical career

 In 2006, Miklos moved to Los Angeles and launched his first studio in Hollywood called "Orange Room".
-Since then he has been working with a wide variety of US and international artists, including Pixie Lott (UK), Ayaka Hirahara (Japan), Sylwia Grzeszczak (Poland), Kat Graham, Justyna Steczkowska (Poland), Janice Dickinson, Tata Vega and Yanni, with whom Miklos has collaborated on 3 albums: Voices, Truth of Touch, and Yanni Live at El Morro, Puerto Rico.
+Since then he has been working with a wide variety of US and international artists, including Pixie Lott (UK), Ayaka Hirahara (Japan), Sylwia Grzeszczak (Poland), Kat Graham, Justyna Steczkowska (Poland), Janice Dickinson, Táta Vega and Yanni, with whom Miklos has collaborated on 3 albums: Voices, Truth of Touch, and Yanni Live at El Morro, Puerto Rico.

 In 2010, he became a judge in the Hungarian X-Faktor talent show and a mentor for the groups.
 In 2011, he returned to the show mentoring the "Over 25s" and Tibor Kocsis of his team won the second series.
 In 2012, his contestants took the 2nd (Tímea Antal) and 3rd (Adél Csobot) place.
 After, the third season of X-Faktor, Miklos decided to end his journey with the show and return to his studio in Los Angeles.
 Since then, he has been developing new artists in the U.S. and internationally.
 More recently he is working with new artist, Anika Wilmore.
 Miklos' work has been featured on over 15 million records.